TSE-Systems/tse-analytics-docs/docs/toolbox/anova/mixed-anova.md

 - BF10: Bayes Factor
 - effect size type: Effect size as defined in “Effect size type” dropdown menu

-> **Note**: Pairwise comparisons can only be calculated within time bins (comparing between-subject factors within individual time bins, but not comparing time bins within factor groups).
+!!! note
-{style='note'}
+    Pairwise comparisons can only be calculated within time bins (comparing between-subject factors within individual time bins, but not comparing time bins within factor groups).

-> **Important**: The time needed to calculate pairwise comparison results for mixed-design ANOVA increases with the number of time bins.
+!!! warning
-> In case of binning by time intervals, calculation of ANOVA results might take several minutes depending on the computer’s computing power.
+    The time needed to calculate pairwise comparison results for mixed-design ANOVA increases with the number of time bins.
-> Therefore, when performing mixed-design ANOVA using time binning by time intervals, users can choose whether pairwise comparisons should be performed in a pop-up window.
+    In case of binning by time intervals, calculation of ANOVA results might take several minutes depending on the computer’s computing power.
-{style = 'warning'}
+    Therefore, when performing mixed-design ANOVA using time binning by time intervals, users can choose whether pairwise comparisons should be performed in a pop-up window.

 ![Figure: Pop-up window to decide on pairwise comparisons for mixed measures ANOVA for binning by time intervals](perform-pairwise-tests-dialog.png)